deeplay-io/nice-grpc/packages/nice-grpc/README.md

 A server receives
 [`AbortSignal`](https://developer.mozilla.org/en-US/docs/Web/API/AbortSignal)
-that gets aborted once the call is cancelled by the client, or due to a deadline.
+that gets aborted once the call is cancelled by the client.
 You can use it to cancel any inner requests.

 ```ts
 import fetch from 'node-fetch';